FineGo-Team/Machine-Learning/README.md

-## MACHINE LEARNING
+## Machine Learning Pipeline

-Data Understanding
+### Data Understanding
-This stage involves exploring the dataset to gain insights into its structure, content, and potential issues.
+* Explore the dataset to gain insights into its structure, content, and potential issues.

-Data Preparation
+### Data Preparation
+* Clean the data to remove inconsistencies.
-Here, the data is cleaned to remove inconsistencies, encoded to make it suitable for machine learning algorithms, and scaled to ensure features have comparable scales.
+* Encode the data to make it suitable for machine learning algorithms.
+* Scale the data to ensure features have comparable scales.

-Splitting Data
+### Data Splitting
-The dataset is divided into three subsets:
+* Divide the dataset into three subsets:
-* Training set: Used to train the model.
+  * **Training set:** Used to train the model.
-* Validation set: Used to tune hyperparameters and prevent overfitting.
+  * **Validation set:** Used to tune hyperparameters and prevent overfitting.
-* Test set: Used to evaluate the final model's performance on unseen data.
+  * **Test set:** Used to evaluate the final model's performance on unseen data.

-Model Development
+### Model Development
-Two models are developed:
-* Model Classification for Financial Status: This model categorizes individuals into different financial status groups.
+* **Model Classification for Financial Status:**
+  * Categorize individuals into different financial status groups.
-* Model Prediction for Saving Rate: This model predicts the saving rate of individuals.
+* **Model Prediction for Saving Rate:**
+  * Predict the saving rate of individuals.

-Training & Validation
+### Training & Validation
-The models are trained on the training set and their performance is evaluated on the validation set to fine-tune hyperparameters and prevent overfitting.
+* Train the models on the training set.
+* Evaluate the models' performance on the validation set to fine-tune hyperparameters and prevent overfitting.

-Model Evaluation
+### Model Evaluation
-The final models are evaluated on the test set to assess their overall performance and identify areas for improvement.
+* Evaluate the final models on the test set to assess their overall performance and identify areas for improvement.

-Deployment Preparation & Integration
+### Deployment Preparation & Integration
-This stage involves preparing the models for deployment, such as packaging them into a deployable format and integrating them into a production environment.
+* Prepare the models for deployment, such as packaging them into a deployable format.
+* Integrate the models into a production environment.